saravanan7mani/lighthouse/README.md

 # lighthouse
 A Lightnig Network Explorer backend.

-For demo, visit https://lnlighthouse.online (Tested only in Chrome and Desktop is preferred to view)
+For demo, visit https://lnlighthouse.online (Tested only in Chrome & Firefox and Desktop is preferred to view)

 For frontend, visit https://github.com/saravanan7mani/lighthouse-web
 ## Built with